SUwonglab/arcsv/README.md

 ## Requirements ##

 - python 3 (tested with 3.3.2 and 3.5.0)
-- python packages (pip with automatically install these) :
+- python packages (automatically installed by pip)
   - matplotlib
   - numpy
   - patsy